-Pastors are invited to convene for a day of enrichment and encouragement, compliments of Gordon College in Wenham, MA.
-Keeping in mind the unique needs of pastors, several recognized, top-tier Johannine scholars will present lectures related to the preaching of John’s Gospel.
+Pastors and ministry leaders are invited to gather for a day of enrichment and encouragement, compliments of Gordon College in Wenham, MA.
+Keeping in mind the unique needs of pastors, several recognized, top-tier Johannine scholars will present a series of lectures, including time for Q & A, related to the preaching of John’s Gospel.
 They will emphasize various approaches to the characters, symbols, themes, ethics, spirituality and theology of this most remarkable book.
-Guests are invited to a full day of lectures, which will include times for Q & A with the speakers, whose books on John will be available for purchase.
-Lunch will be served as well.
-Come join an ecumenical gathering of scholars and pastors as we think about preaching John’s Gospel more creatively and faithfully.
+Presenters' books on John will be available for purchase.
+Come join this ecumenical gathering of scholars and pastors as we think about preaching John’s Gospel more creatively and faithfully.

 Cornelis Bennema, senior lecturer in New Testament, Union School of Theology, Wales, UK